-So, we’ve invented a stitch: REVERSE SINGLE CROCHET!!!!
+So, we’ve invented a stitch: Back to front single crochet!!!!

 We’re going to show you an example below, so that you don’t miss any of the details of this technique.
 Using a simple jacquard pattern, we want to crochet flat, but we also want it to be completely reversible.
 We followed a chart and started working as usual in single crochet.
 We chose a simple chevron design worked in two colors of The Pima Cotton from We Are Knitters and used a 5mm crochet hook.

 Work the right side rows as you always do.